 It’s hard to go out for steak with a family of five for a couple of reasons, not the least of which is money.
 It’s expensive to take the family out to a real steakhouse.
 Usually, it’s a treat, a luxury.
 Steakfests do not come around often.

-So, when you’re on vacation in a place like Gatlinburg, TN, you’re allotting a certain amount of your dining budget for steak.
+When you’re on vacation in a place like Gatlinburg, you’re allotting a certain amount of your dining budget for steak.
 Certainly, you want to make sure you pick the right place to get the best steaks in town.

 The good news?
 In Gatlinburg, there are a lot of good places to pick from.